 I’ve used positive self-talk my whole career, liking the adjective “exceptional.”
-What a “pump-up” word.
 Old affirmations I said over and over, with enthusiasm—I’m an exceptional salesman.
 I’m an exceptional presenter.
 I’m an exceptional coach.
 Why not use that same “pump” word for goals?

 What are exceptional goals?
 Goals that stretch us.
 They’re big and hairy, even scary.
 They’re harder to believe.
 They ain’t run-of-the-mill, anybody-can goals.
 They drive us, push us, excite us.
 They force us to be a better person—the person we need to become to achieve them.

-They focus us in a way normally unimaginable.
+Exceptional goals focus us in a way normally unimaginable.
 They excite us enough to push us past our usual effort.
-They keep us going when the going gets nasty.
-They make us think big, live big, do big.
-They must be written.
-As an early mentor told me: “Bruce, if you don’t write them down, you’re not serious.
-If you’re serious, that proves it.”
+They keep us going when the going gets nasty, brutish, give-uppable.
+We think big, start to live big, while achieving big.
+And, as my early mentor said: “Bruce, if you don’t write them down, you’re not serious.
+If you’re serious, that will prove it.”

 Exceptional goals are achieved by us mere mortals.
 To begin, create them in your mind.
 Next, write them down.
-Then, take action toward your goal every day.
+Then, take action toward your goal every day, large or small.
 My greatest exceptional goal is—I change 80 million people’s lives for the better, here and hereafter.
 I set that goal a long time ago, well before I had any idea of how I would do it.
 Now I know how.
-I’m convinced that the worldwide web was created just for me!
+I’m convinced the current technology was created just for me!
 I’m still working on my most exceptional goal.
 I’m still excited by it, still committed to it, more “pumped” than ever.
 I’m getting closer and closer.

 Be exceptional!
 Live an exceptional life.
 Stop setting goals!
 Set exceptional goals!